 There are two broad approaches to determine organ doses to portions of the human body exposed to ionizing radiation: measurement and calculation.
-Although measurement can provide dose estimates in actual radiation exposure settings, it is not practical to perform a large number of measurements for all study subjects in epidemiologic studies because the process is usually time-consuming, expensive, and inflexible.
-Alternatively, organ doses can be calculated using the computer simulation of the human body and radiation exposure scenarios coupled with Monte Carlo radiation transport techniques.
-A number of studies have validated that the simulation approach adequately represents the physical interaction of radiation in the real human body.
-Calculation is more appropriate for the dosimetry in epidemiological studies because it is more efficient, less expensive, and more flexible compared to measurements.
-One of the key components in the calculation approach is a realistic and flexible computational human phantom mathematically representing the anatomy of the human body.
-Dr. Lee is developing new dose reconstruction methods by using Monte Carlo simulation of radiotherapy machines coupled with his computational human phantoms, named National Cancer Institute dosimetry system for Radiation Treatment (NCIRT).
-He is applying the method to multiple epidemiological studies of second cancer in radiotherapy patients in collaboration with the branch epidemiologists as well as extramural clinical medical physicists and oncologists.
+Although measurement can provide dose estimates in actual radiation exposure settings, it is not practical to perform a large number of measurements for all study subjects in epidemiologic studies, because the process is usually time-consuming, expensive, and inflexible.

+Quantitative estimation of the risk of developing second cancers related to radiotherapy relies on the quality of the dose estimates to normal tissues.
+However, there are substantial difficulties in reconstructing organ doses for a large cohort of patients treated years ago.
+Dr. Lee initiated a research consortium with several universities and clinical centers to develop new dose reconstruction methods for external x-ray radiotherapy using Monte Carlo simulation of radiotherapy machines coupled with his computational human phantoms.
+He calls this combination the National Cancer Institute dosimetry system for Radiation Treatment (NCIRT).
+He is applying NCIRT to multiple epidemiological studies of second cancers in radiotherapy patients in collaboration with REB epidemiologists as well as the research consortium.
 Dr. Lee is also extending NCIRT to include dosimetry methods for proton therapy patients.

-Dr. Lee received his master's in health physics in 1997 and doctorate in health physics in 2002 from Hanyang University in South Korea.
-He subsequently joined the Innovative Technology Center for Radiation Safety in South Korea as a postdoctoral fellow.
-While in the post-doctoral period, he was actively involved in national research projects investigating computational dosimetry for the Korean population.
-He next completed extensive training in computational medical physics as a postdoctoral researcher at the University of Florida.
-Dr. Lee was appointed as a tenure-track investigator in the Radiation Epidemiology Branch (REB) in 2009, and was awarded scientific tenure and promoted to senior investigator in September 2016.
-In October 2016, he was appointed as Head of the Dosimetry Unit of REB, which provides dose estimation in support of Branch epidemiologic studies and develops exposure assessment methods to improve the science of dosimetry.
+Dr. Lee received a Ph.D. degree in health physics in 2002 from Hanyang University in South Korea.
+He subsequently joined the Innovative Technology Center for Radiation Safety in South Korea as a postdoctoral fellow, and later completed extensive training in computational medical physics as a postdoctoral researcher at the University of Florida.
+Dr. Lee joined the Radiation Epidemiology Branch (REB) as a tenure-track investigator in 2009, and was awarded scientific tenure and promoted to senior investigator in September 2016 and named Head of REB’s Dosimetry Unit.
+Dr. Lee is a full member on two task groups of the International Commission on Radiological Protection (ICRP).
+He also serves on the editorial board of Radiation Protection Dosimetry.

 - Lee C, Kim KP, Long DJ, Bolch WE.
 Organ doses for reference pediatric and adolescent patients undergoing computed tomography estimated by Monte Carlo simulation.
 Med Phys.
 2012;39(4):2129-46.

 - Kim KP, Berrington de González A, Pearce MS, Salotti JA, Parker L, McHugh K, Craft AW, Lee C. Development of a database of organ doses for paediatric and young adult CT scans in the United Kingdom.
 Radiat Prot Dosimetry.
 2012;150(4):415-26.

 - Lamart S, Imran R, Simon SL, Doi K, Morton LM, Curtis RE, Lee C, Drozdovitch V, Maass-Moreno R, Chen CC, Whatley M, Miller DL, Pacak K, Lee C. Prediction of the location and size of the stomach using patient characteristics for retrospective radiation dose estimation following radiotherapy.
 Phys Med Biol.
 2013;58(24):8739-53.

 - Lee C, Lamart S, Moroz BE.
 Computational lymphatic node models in pediatric and adult hybrid phantoms for radiation dosimetry.
 Phys Med Biol.
 2013;58(5):N59-82.

 - Lamart S, Bouville A, Simon SL, Eckerman KF, Melo D, Lee C. Comparison of internal dosimetry factors for three classes of adult computational phantoms with emphasis on I-131 in the thyroid.
 Phys Med Biol.
 2011;56(22):7317-35.

 Related Scientific Focus Areas